Scheduled sentencing for former Franklin County sheriff to be reset

 The jury acquitted Boen of a third charge.

 Brooks ordered Boen to be held in jail while awaiting sentencing because his crimes were violent.
-Cory Thomas, supervisor deputy for the U.S. Marshals Service in Fayetteville, said Friday that Boen is being held at the Okmulgee County Jail in Okmulgee, Okla.
+Cory Thomas, supervisor deputy for the U.S. Marshals Service in Fayetteville, said Boen is being held at the Okmulgee County jail in Okmulgee, Okla.

 The Franklin County Quorum Court appointed Rickey Denton to serve out what's left of Boen's four-year term as sheriff, which expires Dec.
-31, 2022, according to the Franklin County Judge's Office.
+31, 2022, according to Franklin County's county judge's office.
 It declared a vacancy in the sheriff's position Sept.
 2.